2010 United States House of Representatives elections in Missouri: District 4

 In a poll of 1,207 registered voters, conducted by We Ask America on August 17, 2010, Skelton led with 45 percent to Hartzler's 42 percent, while 13 percent were undecided.
 A poll of 187 registered voters, conducted by KY3 and Missouri State University (MSU) between August 7 and 22, 2010, found 47 percent supported Skelton while 35 percent favored Hartzler and 2 percent were undecided.
 In a poll of 300 likely voters, conducted in October 2010 by Wilson Research Strategies, Hartzler and Skelton were tied with 42 percent apiece.
 A poll of 159 likely voters, conducted by MSU's Center for Social Sciences and Policy Research between October 20 and 27, 2010, found Skelton led with 46 percent to Hartzler's 39 percent, while 14 percent were undecided and 2 percent supported other candidates.

-Sabato's Crystal Ball rated the race as "Leans Democratic".
-In October 2010 The Cook Political Report rated the race as a "toss up" and CQ Politics rated the race as a "tossup".
-In November 2010 The Rothenberg Political Report rated the race as a "pure toss-up".
 Prior to the election, FiveThirtyEights forecast gave Hartzler a 52 percent chance of winning and projected that she would receive 50 percent of the vote to Skelton's 48 percent.

-On election day Hartzler was elected with 50 percent of the vote to Skelton's 45 percent.
+On election day, Hartzler was elected with 50 percent of the vote to Skelton's 45 percent.
 Hartzler was re-elected in 2012 and 2014.
 Skelton died in October 2013.